 The intention behind the new system is to be fairer.
-It will achieve this by penalising the few taxpayers who persistently fail to meet submission obligations rather than those who make occasional mistakes.
-It is important to note that one impact of the new regime will be that repayment traders will also potentially be liable to penalties if they submit their returns late.
+It achieves this by penalising the few taxpayers who persistently fail to meet submission obligations rather than those who make occasional mistakes.
+It is important to note that one impact of the new regime is that repayment traders will also potentially be liable to penalties if they submit their returns late.

 The new penalty regime is described as being akin that used in relation to traffic offences in that it is ‘points based’.
 Points will be given when a business defaults and when a certain number of points have been incurred penalties will apply.

-Details of how the new late submission penalty system will operate can be found on HMRC’s website.
+Details of how the new late submission penalty system operates can be found on HMRC’s website.
 However, the main points to note are summarised below.

 Taxpayers will receive a point every time they miss a submission deadline.
 HMRC will notify them of each point.
 At a certain threshold of points, a financial penalty of £200 will be charged and the taxpayer will be notified.
 The threshold is determined by how often a taxpayer is required to make their submission.